Deadshot1611/conversational-chatbot/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License Version 2.0.
 See the `LICENSE` file for more details.